Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Earl Richards)

-Hailing from Utah, singer Jack Quist has tried his hand at a wide range of country styles, including a stint as a Johnny Cash impersonator.
+Hailing from Utah, singer Jack Quist has tried his hand at a wide range of country styles, including a stint in Branson working as a Johnny Cash impersonator.
 This is his best and most focussed album, with the strongest commercial feel.
 It's a decently produced, laid-back album with a strong stylistic debt to mid-'80s Merle Haggard...
 All the songs are originals and they're all pretty good.
 He's backed by a talented Nashville studio crew including Harold Bradley, Ray Edenton and Pete Wade -- they don't completely knock it out of the park, but they don't overdo it, either.
 If you're a Merle fan, this is definitely worth checking out.

 Jack Quist "Dear Mom" (Grudge Records, 1996)